Consuelo Vanderbilt: Second marriage and later life

 Consuelo's second wedding, on 4 July 1921, was to Lt.
 Col. Jacques Balsan, a record-breaking pioneer French balloon, aircraft, and hydroplane pilot who once worked with the Wright Brothers.
-Also a textile manufacturing heir, Balsan was the younger brother of Étienne Balsan, an early lover of Coco Chanel.
+Also a textile manufacturing heir, Balsan was the older brother of Étienne Balsan, an early lover of Coco Chanel.
 Their marriage lasted until Balsan's death in 1956 at the age of 88.

 After the end of her first marriage, Consuelo still maintained ties with favorite Churchill relatives, particularly Winston Churchill, himself the son of the American heiress Jennie Jerome.
 He was a frequent visitor at her château in Saint-Georges-Motel, a small commune near Dreux about 50 miles from Paris, in the 1920s and 1930s.

 Records in Florida show that in 1932 Consuelo built a house in Manalapan, just south of Palm Beach.
 The 26,000 square feet mansion was designed by Maurice Fatio and named "Casa Alva" in honor of her mother; the property was sold in 1957.
 Many believe that, in 1946, Churchill polished his famous Iron Curtain speech here, as he visited Consuelo on his way to Missouri to deliver the address at Westminster College.

 As Consuelo Vanderbilt-Balsan, she published her insightful but not entirely candid autobiography, The Glitter and the Gold, in 1953.
 In spite of suggestions that it was ghostwritten by Stuart Preston, an American writer who was an art critic for The New York Times, Preston consistently denied that role while admitting to unspecified involvement with the book.
 A reviewer in The Times called it "an ideal epitaph of the age of elegance".

-After Jacques Balsan’s death 1956, Consuelo continues to divide her time between New York and Southampton, becoming a familiar figure around town.
-The days of her notoriety are behind her but she has apparently not lost her aristocratic tastes.
-Having once admired a Louis XVI room and its boiserie in a French chateau, she has the entire room transported to Gardenside, where it remains until her death in 1964.
-Consuelo died in Southampton, Long Island, New York, on 6 December 1964.
+After Jacques Balsan's death 1956, Consuelo continued to divide her time between New York City and Southampton, Long Island, becoming a familiar figure around town.
+The days of her notoriety were behind her but she had not lost her aristocratic tastes.
+Having once admired a Louis XVI room and its boiserie in a French chateau, she had the entire room transported to Gardenside, where it remained until her death in 1964.
+Consuelo died in Southampton, New York, on 6 December 1964.
 She was buried near her younger son, Lord Ivor, in the churchyard at St Martin's Church, Bladon, Oxfordshire, not far from her former home, Blenheim Palace.

-Her estate's estimated value was $1,000,000, with the majority of her income having been derived from trusts which would devolve upon her sons after her death.
 The primary beneficiary of her personal estate, including her residence on Long Island and her jewels, was her eldest granddaughter, Lady Sarah Russell.